anoma/anoma-blog/tg-x/network-architecture.md

 ## Network Architecture

-The network consists of nodes that may communicate with each other directly, and participate in any number of domains.
+The network consists of nodes that may communicate with each other either directly or via relays, and may participate in any number of domains.

-Nodes in the core network are directly reachable via transport address(es) specified in their signed node advertisements.
+Each node has cryptographic identity and a number of transport address(es) specified in their signed node advertisements.

-Mobile nodes of end-users may communicate directly on edge networks, and reach the core network via relays that store and forward messages for them.
+The core network has low churn where nodes have publicly reachable IP addresses, while mobile nodes of end-users participate in high-churn edge networks, where they communicate directly with other mobile nodes, and do not advertise their public IP address, instead reach the core network via relays that store and forward messages for them.

 This results in a two-tier network architecture, where relays provide reliable message delivery and basic location privacy for mobile nodes.
-Mobile nodes with higher location privacy requirements may use an onion-routed or mix network to connect to the core network.
+Mobile nodes with higher location privacy requirements may use an onion-routed or mix networks to connect to the core network.

 <figure>